LeeMorinUCF/Hidden_Comp_Risks/draft_1/README.md

 Current point groups have been further consolidated in the regressions below.

-Regressions with 2-day and 2-week performance window added to the bottom.
+Scroll down to the bottom for regressions with 2-day and 2-week performance window.

 <!---
 # UNDER CONSTRUCTION!